Monthly Archives: August 2024

 The first transatlantic fiber-optic cable was operational in 1988, enabling high-speed data transmission between continents.
 The mid-1990s saw broadband expansion, adding more long-distance routes and moving fiberglass transmission paths closer to end devices like data centers, industrial plants, and personal computers, known as the “last mile.”

-Data transmission across continents, countries, and municipalities requires high security and reliability, with speed, immunity to interference, and failsafe performance being basic requirements for industrial and semi-industrial data transmission.
+Data transmission across continents, countries, and municipalities requires high security and reliability.
+Speed, immunity to interference, and failsafe performance are basic requirements for industrial and semi-industrial data transmission.

 Fiber-optic cables (FO) transmit data in light over long distances by converting electrical signals into photon packets and sending them to the receiver via plastic or fiberglass.
 The light signals are then converted back into electrical signals for evaluation and processing.

-The article explores the advantages of data transmission through fiber-optic cables over copper transmission, focusing on their characteristics.
+This blog article explores the advantages of data transmission through fiber-optic cables over copper transmission, focusing on their characteristics.

 Speed and distances